-We want to develop a network of non-clinical sexual health outreach, education and health promotion services to target key populations across our borough.
-We want our services to co-locate where possible to enable improved access for vulnerable groups within the community and the places where they live, work or visit.
+We will launch a network of non-clinical sexual health outreach, education and health promotion services to target key populations across our borough.
+The new service model provide alliance-based support in local areas to enable improved access for vulnerable groups within the community and the places where they live, work or visit.